kazurayam/KatalonStudio_verify_if_a_brower_is_opened_by_a_windows_application/README.md

 2025-01-05 09:48:21.607 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/interactWithAnExistingBrowserSession
 ```

-The test case ran successfully.
+The test case ran OK.
+The test case sucessfully verified if the Chrome is displaying YouTube.

 ### Conclusion: What mdu_kay7 needs to do?